Basics of Income Tax for Beginners

 Advance Tax

-Advance Tax is the sum of income tax that is paid in much advance instead of a lump-sum payment at the time of filing the ITR.
+Advance Tax is the sum of income tax that is paid in advance instead of a lump-sum payment at the time of filing the ITR.
 This is paid mainly by businessmen and professionals.

 • On or Before 15th June: 15%